muhammadzhuhry/Sistem-Informasi-Akademik/README.md

 # SiAkademik ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)&nbsp;![Hits](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2Fmuhammadzhuhry%2FSistem-Informasi-Akademik)

-**SiAkademik** is an system information that can be used by school or other to help them manage their data academic.
+**SiAkademik** is an system information that can be used by school or other to help them manage their academic data.
 This system was created by CodeIgniter 3.1.5

 Feature
 ----------
-- 4 Login Level (can be added later)
+- 4 Login Level (dynamic || can be added by yourself)
 - Login With Session
 - CRUD Siswa(Students)
 - Import Data Siswa(Students) via Csv